Travel Tips for Malawi

 Health Preparations

-• Consult travel clinic 4-6 weeks before
+• Consult a travel clinic 4-6 weeks before.

-• Pack comprehensive first aid kit
+• Pack a comprehensive first aid kit.

 Packing Essentials

-• Lightweight, breathable clothing
+• Lightweight, breathable clothing.

-• Long sleeves for evening (mosquitoes)
+• Long sleeves for evening (mosquitoes).

-• Comfortable walking shoes
+• Comfortable walking shoes.

-• Sun hat and sunglasses
+• Sun hat and sunglasses.

-• High SPF sunscreen
+• High SPF sunscreen.

-• Insect repellent (DEET-based)
+• Insect repellent (DEET-based).

-• Power adapter (Type G - UK style)
+• Power adapter (Type G - UK style).

-Travel Insurance
+Travel Insurance Types

 • Emergency evacuation coverage